Mindera/skeletoid/README.md

 }

 ```
-And add the following script to the app dependencies
+And add the following script to the app dependencies (TO FIX)

 ```groovy
 dependencies {